RayhanaAkterDev/javascript-complete-guide/01-fundamentals/04-statements-expressions/README.md

 ## 4. Semicolons & Automatic Semicolon Insertion (ASI)

-- Statements end with semicolons `;` to mark their end.
+- Statements end with semicolons `;` to mark their end
-- JavaScript can insert semicolons automatically (ASI), but this may cause bugs.
+- JavaScript can insert semicolons automatically (ASI), but this may cause bugs
-- **Avoid errors by always ending statements with semicolons.**
+- **Avoid errors by always ending statements with semicolons**

 **Problem example without semicolon:**